The mission of the Early Childhood Unit is to bring about a greater degree of social competence in children who may be disadvantaged.

 Tahlequah, Cherry Tree, Jay, Pryor, Stilwell, Salina & Nowata.

-$400,000 from tribal council to make teacher pay more competitive.
+$600,000 from the Tribal Council Head Start Act to make teacher pay more competitive.

 43,626 DOI Self-Governance funds